TIBCOSoftware/flogo/README.md

 - Flogo Extensions developers
 - IoT Solutions Developers

-In addition, tooling to address the needs of the zero-code application developer is available via the Flogo Web UI.
-As Project Flogo and the tooling continue to evolve, we recommend that you check out the videos and sign up for updates on the project to stay current.
+In addition, tooling to address the needs of the zero-code application developer is available via Flogo Web UI.
+Project Flogo and the tooling continue to evolve quickly, we recommend that you check out the videos and sign up for updates on the project to stay current.

 ### Extensions & IoT Solution Developer